Compton's Cafeteria riot: In fiction and art

 The film recounts the events leading up to the riot, including police harassment and the oppressive environment that transgender individuals endured.
 It highlights the pivotal role played by transgender women in igniting the protest against police brutality and social injustice.
 "Screaming Queens" showcases the resilience and determination of the transgender community as they fought back against oppression.
 The documentary explores the impact of the riot on the emerging transgender rights movement and its significance in paving the way for future activism and advocacy.
 Through interviews with activists, archival footage, and personal narratives, the film highlights the historical importance of the Compton's Cafeteria riot and the contributions of transgender individuals in the struggle for LGBTQ+ rights.
 It serves as a reminder of the ongoing fight for equality and the need to recognize and uplift the voices and experiences of transgender and gender non-conforming individuals.

-Also, in 2018 and again in 2025, Compton's Cafeteria Riot play has been performed.
+The immersive play she co-wrote, The Compton’s Cafeteria Riot (produced by the Tenderloin Museum) recreates SF transgender history and received many accolades, including SF Weekly’s Best of 2018.
+Donna was recently selected by the SF Pride Board of Directors as the 2019 Lifetime Achievement Grand Marshal.

+The Compton’s Cafeteria Riot!, a play about the riot was co-written by Donna Personna, Collette LeGrande, and Mark Nassar.
+It was directed by Ezra Reaves and produced by the Tenderloin Museum.
+The play was originally held in 2018 and again in 2025.